First Nations People in Canada

-Who are the First Nations people of Canada?
+Who are the First Nations people in Canada?
 First Nations people are descendants of the original inhabitants of Canada who lived here for many thousands of years before explorers arrived from Europe.

-First Nations people of Canada are the people who used to be called "Indians," but this term is now considered incorrect by some.
-Early explorers thought they were in India when they landed in North America, so they called the original inhabitants "Indians."
+First Nations people in Canada are the people who used to be called "Indians," but this term is now considered incorrect by some.
+Early European explorers thought they were in India when they landed in North America, so they called the original inhabitants "Indians."
 Many people who were misnamed "Indians" now prefer to be called First Nations.
-First Nations people identify themselves as Mohawk, Cree, Oneida, and so on, according to the tribe to which they belong.
+First Nations people identify themselves by the nation to which they belong, for example, Mohawk, Cree, Oneida, and so on.

 How many First Nations people are there in Canada?

 According to the Indian Register Footnote 1, there are 901,053 Registered Indians Footnote 2 living in Canada.
 This population lives in a variety of types of communities.
 Almost half (47.4%) of these First Nations people live off reserve; the others (52.6%) live on reserve and in communities on Crown land.

 There are 617 First Nation communities in Canada.
 Here are the numbers of First Nations in each province and territory:

 Canadian Place Names

 (A quiz is coming about the place names listed here.
 Be prepared!)

 Canada has many towns and cities that were given names adapted from the original Aboriginal language spoken in the area.
 These names help to define Canada as a land of diversity, beauty, abundance and cultural richness.
 Here are some of the names: